Golf simulators are a big investment.

 You also receive an IOS-compatible trimmed version of E6 Connect, the Panasonic PT-VZ580U projector with ceiling mount, and the SIG10 enclosure/screen.

-Additionally, you can enjoy your choice of Fairway or SIGPRO mats in various sizes along with the professional yet convenient SIG10 simulator flooring.
+Additionally, you can choose between Fairway or SIGPRO mats in various sizes and professional yet convenient SIG10 simulator flooring.

-This package also offers a landing turf, a side barrier netting, a phone mount, a tripod stand, a carry case, and all the necessary adapters/cables.
+This package also includes landing turf, side barrier netting, a phone mount, a tripod stand, a carry case, and all the necessary adapters/cables.

-As with all SIG10 enclosures, you need a room with at least 18 feet of length, 12 feet of width, and 9 feet of height to accommodate this Garmin golf simulator at home.
+As with all SIG10 enclosures, this Garmin golf simulator requires a room with at least 18 feet of length, 12 feet of width, and 9 feet of height to accommodate it at home.

 11. GCQuad Golf Simulator SIG10 Setup by Foresight Sports